raniamehria/heart-failure-ml/README.md

-# 🧠 Heart Failure Diagnosis – Machine Learning Project
+#  Heart Failure Diagnosis – Machine Learning Project

 ##  Business Challenge

-→ Contexte du problème, objectifs, valeur business
-→ Expliquer pourquoi ce projet a un intérêt économique et médical
+Heart failure is one of the leading causes of hospitalization worldwide and represents a major financial burden for healthcare systems.
+Each hospital admission costs between **€5,000 and €12,000**, and **1 in 4 patients** is readmitted within 30 days (HAS, CNAM, ESC 2021–2022).

+This project aims to build a **machine learning model** that predicts a patient’s risk of heart failure based on medical data such as age, cholesterol, and blood pressure.

+By identifying high-risk patients early, healthcare providers can:
+- **Reduce readmission rates and treatment costs**
+- **Improve resource allocation and preventive care**
+- **Support data-driven decisions for doctors and insurers**

 ##  Dataset Description
 → D’où viennent les données (Kaggle)